 There are 3 nerves near the submandibular gland.
 They control the movement of your lip and part of the tongue.
 Your surgeon will try to remove the gland without damaging any of these nerves.
 But occasionally the nerves are damaged.
 Most problems are temporary and people usually have full movement and feeling back within a few weeks.
 For some people, it may take a few months.

 Before your operation, your surgeon will explain exactly what they will remove.
 They will also tell you about the possible side effects of your surgery.

 After the operation, you will have a scar below part of your jaw line.

 The two sublingual glands are underneath your tongue on either side of the floor of your mouth.
 Your surgeon will need to make a cut (incision) inside your mouth.

-They will remove the whole gland and some of the surrounding tissue.
-This may include some of your jaw bone.
-It lowers the chance of the cancer coming back.
+Your surgeon will remove the whole gland and some of the surrounding tissue.
+Occasionally, they also remove some of your jawbone.
+This is to lower the chance of the cancer coming back.

 There is a nerve running alongside the sublingual gland, called the lingual nerve.
 This controls feeling and taste on the side of the tongue.